kaydeveloper/chatsecure.github.io/_posts/2015-12-06-using-ed25519-public-keys-as-identifiers.md

   bio: Founder & Lead Developer
 ---

-# Better XMPP Identifiers: Ed25519 Public Keys and .onions
+# Better XMPP Identifiers - Ed25519 Public Keys and .onions

 In a future version of ChatSecure I'd like to introduce a human-usable implementation of using entire public keys as identifiers.
 We are already experimenting with appending a portion of your OTR fingerprint to your XMPP username, but I'd like to take it a step further using some of the latest advances in ECC (Eliptic Curve Cryptography).